Asakusa | Tokyo Guide

-Being right next to the large Sumida River, Asakusa is a town of water and many landmark buildings.
+Situated right next to the large Sumida River in Tokyo, Asakusa is a town of water and many landmark buildings.
 It is centered around the Sensoji Temple with the Kaminarimon or ‘Thunder Gate’ and the Nakamise central shopping street.
 Asakusa is immersed in rich tradition.
 Take in the riverside views and stroll the traditional streets filled with stalls and authentic souvenir shops selling quintessentially Japanese goods.

-Head to the striking red Azumabashi Bridge for views of the towering Tokyo Skytree and the Asahi Group Headquarter Building, that looks just like a glass full of beer, with the Philippe Starck-designed golden sculpture right next to it adorning the roof.
+Head to the striking red Azumabashi Bridge for views of the towering Tokyo Skytree and the Asahi Group Headquarter Building.
+The golden structure looks just like a glass full of beer, with the Philippe Starck-designed golden sculpture right next to it adorning the roof.
 If you want to take in the cityscape from the water as well, board the uniquely sculpted Hotaluna waterbus for a short trip up the river.

 The Sensoji in Asakusa is the oldest and most famous temple in Tokyo with a history going back 1,400 years.
-This temple is dedicated to Kannon, the Buddhist goddess of mercy, and it is incredibly popular with the millions of people visiting Tokyo every year.
-The Sensoji enclosures can also be visited at night, combining a magical and spiritual environment that makes you understand the greatness of Japanese spirituality.
+This temple is dedicated to Kannon, the Buddhist goddess of mercy.
+It is incredibly popular with millions of people visiting Tokyo every year.
+The Sensoji enclosures can also be visited at night, combining a magical and spiritual environment.

 The district of Asakusa and Sensoji Temple are so deeply connected that their names are written using the same Chinese characters: 浅草, which means ‘shallow grass’.
 ‘Senso’ is the Chinese pronunciation, and ‘Asakusa’ is the Japanese pronunciation.
 When the Sensoji was first founded, the Asakusa area was not a busy town like today, but a wild grassland where very few people lived.
 Thanks to the Sensoji, however, Asakusa became a lively center of pilgrimage and trade.
 The temple is the true heart of the town.